-The GUSTAV KLEIN company was founded in Schongau, Germany, in 1948.
+The Gustav Klein GmbH & Co.
+KG was founded in Schongau, Germany, in 1948.
 In 1969, a subsidiary factory was opened in Austria, at that time our principial export country, and is now located in Inzing to the west of Innsbruck.
-The GUSTAV KLEIN company has 220 employees in the two factories.
+The Gustav Klein company has 220 employees in the two factories.

 The manufacture of transformers was the beginning of our rapidly expanding product palette, soon followed by voltage stabilizers and AC mains voltage regulators for radio and television broadcast transmitters of the Deutsche Bundespost (at that time the German telecommunications authority).